-Graduation Requirements for Computer Science Minor:
+Graduation Requirements for the Computer Science Minor:

-- Completion and submission of the standard minor application form prior to earning 93 credits. - An overall GPA of 2.00 - Meeting all of the Core, Residency, and Major Requirements for graduation - Passing the Information Literacy test - Completion of the courses outlined below, which must be passed with a grade of C- or better
+- Completion and submission of the standard minor application form prior to earning 93 credits. - An overall GPA of 2.00 - Meeting all of the Core, Residency, and Major Requirements for graduation - Passing the Information Literacy test - Completion of the courses outlined below, which must be passed with a grade of C- or better o Up to 3 of these credits may be in Mathematics courses with a computing component.

-Course Requirements for a Computer Science Minor:
+Course Requirements for the Computer Science Minor:

-- Computer Science 180 Structured Programming - Computer Science 220 Data Structures - Mathematics 240 Linear Algebra - 9 additional upper level credits in Computer Science - o 6 of these 9 must be 300-level or higher - o Up to 3 of these credits may be in Mathematics courses with a computing component.
+- Computer Science 180 Structured Programming

+- Computer Science 220 Data Structures

+- Mathematics 240 Linear Algebra

+- 9 additional upper level credits in Computer Science

+- o 6 of these 9 must be 300-level or higher